On This Page

 ModeDescription

-ErrorQueues and stores data on a disk only when the Destination is in an error state.
+ErrorQueues and stores data to persistent storage when the Destination is unavailable or in an error state.

-Always OnCribl Stream immediately queues and stores all data on a disk for all events, even when there is no backpressure.
+Always OnCribl Stream immediately queues and stores all data to persistent storage for all events, even when there is no backpressure.

 You can configure additional settings to determine:

-• What happens to data when the queue reaches its capacity limit.
+• Queue capacity limits: What happens to data when the storage reaches its configured limit (such as whether to block or drop the data).

 Configure Destination Persistent Queue